eselimnl/dima/docs/source/cli.md

 ## 5.4.
 Advanced Usage Examples

 Customazing the parameters may be neccesary, especially for the big data analyses.
-Adjusting the [parameters](https://github.com/PU-SDS/DiMA#command-line-arguments) is primarily reasonal for: inclusion of metadata by parsing of the headers, setting a support threshold for positions, prefering different k-mer sizes.
+Adjusting the [parameters](https://github.com/PU-SDS/DiMA#command-line-arguments) is primarily reasonable for: inclusion of metadata by parsing of the headers, setting a support threshold for positions, prefering different k-mer sizes.
 Example usage:

 `dima-cli -i aligned_sequences_nt.afa -l 9 -f "accession|host|geography|year" -a protein -t json -c hcs.json -e 100 -o results.json`